feheze/be-mean-instagram-mongodb/README.md

-# be-mean-instagram-mongodb
+# Be-mean-instagram-mongodb

-be Mean learning MongoDB
+  be Mean learning MongoDB ;)